ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 The program is built with Python and Pygame, featuring a UI that dynamically adjusts itself based on added UI element instances.
 However, modifying the core rule set (races, classes, abilities, etc.) requires manual changes in rules.py and character_model.py.
-If a new system requires additional screens (e.g., spell selection), they need to be implemented separately but can reuse existing UI functions for consistency.
+If a new system requires additional screens, they need to be implemented separately but can reuse existing UI functions for consistency.

 ## Features